 The third day begins with our outings to the Yad Vashem – a World Holocaust remembrance center, started as just a Holocaust history museum on top of the Mount Herzl now it’s a whole museum center, build in many locations with multiple monuments created to educate and spread awareness about the human cruelty that took place in the 20th century.
 This day we will visit the major historical milestones such as The Children Memorial, The Hall of Remembrance, the Museum of Holocaust Art, and see many sculptures and art installations at the site.

-visiting yad Vad Vashem is a must in the Jewish heritage tour in Israel this is my personal opinion.
+Visiting Yad Vad Vashem is a must in the Jewish heritage tour in Israel this is my personal opinion.

-The weather in Jerusalem is changing but on if the forecast will be positive we will go to the open-air museums that are part of the Memorial: Valley of Communities and Synagogues, research Institute and its private archives, local library and publishing house where you can purchase thematic literature in various languages from journals of Survivors to newly published research papers from world-class historians, we could also take a look at the building where till this day people learning to prevent future conflicts by studying past war history – the International School for Holocaust Studies Educational Centre.
+The weather in Jerusalem is changing but on if the forecast will be positive we will go to the open-air museums that are part of the Memorial: Valley of Communities and Synagogues, research Institute and its private archives, local library, and publishing house where you can purchase thematic literature in various languages from journals of Survivors to newly published research papers from world-class historians, we could also take a look at the building where till this day people learning to prevent future conflicts by studying past war history – the International School for Holocaust Studies Educational Centre.

 Further to relieve stress and remind ourselves about the precious moments in life we will go to the exotic Mahane Yehuda Market – an ancient street market full of delicious homemade dishes and small antique stores that manifest a multicultural spirit of Jerusalem.
-During customary Israeli lunch that included in the Jewish heritage tour package, I will recommend you a few traditional treats based on my expression of you and try to guess your typical restaurant order, these delicious nibbles will remind you how it’s important to live in the moment.
+During the customary Israeli lunch that included in the Jewish heritage travel package, I will recommend you a few traditional treats based on my expression of you and try to guess your typical restaurant order, these delicious nibbles will remind you how it’s important to live in the moment.

-After fulfilling our primal hunger we will go in search of spiritual nourishment leading us straight at the doors of the Israel Museum, where we will see The Shrine of the Book, the Dead Sea Scrolls center in another name, inside we will be able to see one of the first written Bibles that survived till our times, a must-see for its historical value.
+After fulfilling our primal hunger we will go in search of spiritual nourishment leading us straight at the doors of the Israeli Museum, where we will see The Shrine of the Book, the Dead Sea Scrolls center in another name, inside we will be able to see one of the first written Bibles that survived till our times, a must-see for its historical value.
 There you will also see The Second Temple 3d model reconstruction, ruins of which we saw in the morning of a second day.

-Starting the day early, wearing comfortable shoes, we will take the SUV ride to the desert and we are going to see the memorial in stone of the Jewish resistance against Romans in 66 A.D. – the Masada Fortress.
-Walking up the mountain I will tell you multiple stories about the bravery and desire for freedom that locals are born with, resulting in constant revolts and partisan movements in this area. being a private tour guide in Israel with a license allows me to organize a cable car that will take you comfortably at the top, straight to the museum and the archaeological site.
+Starting the day early, wearing comfortable shoes, we will take my luxury SUV and drive to the Judean desert, today we are going to see the memorial in stone of the Jewish resistance against Romans in 66 A.D. – the Masada Fortress.
+Walking up the mountain I will tell you multiple stories about the bravery and desire for freedom that locals are born with, resulting in constant revolts and partisan movements in this area. being a private tour guide in Israel with a license allows me to organize a cable car that will take you comfortably at the top without climbing the Snake path, straight to the museum and the archaeological site.

 Walk on the mosaic paths that emerging from grass, here you can literally see the layers of history, on our way I will provide you with all the interesting information during this amazing Jewish heritage tour in Israel about the changes that this place had from 104 BCE till recently, how Romans, Crusaders, and Greeks brought a part of their culture to this place.
 So when we arrive you will have free time to wander around, looking at remains of Crusader fortress or taking pictures of the 6th century Neil Mosaic.

 Moving forward North to the Kibbutz area of residence.
 It’s a Jewish community with its own socialist norms, they preserved beliefs and ideals for ages, without merging with the outside world, this became the ground stone for new Israeli politics.
-Many famous politicians had kibbutz origin, I will show you the home-now-museum of a former Prime Minister Eshkol Levi, there you can trace the changes in kibbutz movement throughout history.
+Many famous politicians had kibbutz origin, I will show you the home-now-museum of a former Prime Minister Eshkol Levi, there you can trace the changes in the kibbutz movement throughout history.

 For lunch let me take you to Safed, a center for Kabbalism, it's a city with an ancient spirit where you can touch history, meet locals, try delicious food, and buy souvenirs.